Real Estate Law

 An insurance company can deny you coverage if they determine that the risk of insuring you is too high.
 Some common reasons for denial of homeowner's insurance coverage include:

 It is important to remember that while an insurance company can deny coverage based on an objective determination that insuring the property is too risky, it cannot deny coverage for discriminatory reasons.
-For example, an insurance company can refuse to provide coverage based on the crime rate of a certain neighborhood but it cannot deny coverage because a black family is seeking coverage for a house in the neighborhood when the company provides coverage for the white family next door.
+For example, an insurance company can refuse to provide coverage based on the crime rate of a certain neighborhood but it cannot deny coverage based on the purchaser's race, color, religion, national origin, sex, disability, or familial status.

 If you have been denied insurance coverage then you have several options available to you.
 You can: